p4535992/foundryvtt-border-control/README.md

 ### [DEPRECATED] Feature: Target customization

-THIS FEATURE IS DEPRECATED AND REMOVED IN FAVOR OF OTHER MODULES LIKE [Easy Target](https://bitbucket.org/Fyorl/easy-target) and [Smart Target](https://github.com/theripper93/Smart-Target)
+THIS FEATURE IS DEPRECATED AND REMOVED IN FAVOR OF OTHER MODULES LIKE [Smart Target](https://github.com/theripper93/Smart-Target)

 Player side configuration of the tokens borders, color and scale.
 Target HUD color and size can be altered, target HUD can also be rendered inside the token border.